entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

 ```
 10. Click `Create`

-Now let's create a new application, just like in Scenario 3 but with the self-signed SSL certificate.
+Now let's create a new application similar to Scenario 3, but with the self-signed SSL certificate.

 11. Go to `EntandoApp` and click `Create instance`
-  - Keep the default `my-app` for your application name or select your own
+  - Keep the default `my-app` as your application name or select your own
   - Select the EntandoApp version: `7.0`
   - Set the `Ingress Host Name` as in Scenario 1 above.
-It should match the CN used to generate the cert in step 1.
+It should match the CN used to generate the certificate in step 1.
-  - Keep the default `DBMS` as `postgresql`
+  - Keep the default `DBMS` value as `postgresql`
 12. Click `Create`.
 The `Entando Operator` will now proceed to deploy the appropriate resources.

 Once the deployment is complete, you can confirm that all routes use HTTPS with the self-signed certificate.
 You will still see security warnings in the browser.